aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/getzoomfactor/_index.md

 ---
-title: Get Zoom Factor
+title: Get Zoom Factor In PDF File
-linktitle: Get Zoom Factor
+linktitle: Get Zoom Factor In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to use Aspose.PDF for .NET to get the zoom factor of a PDF file with this step-by-step guide.
+description: Learn how to use Aspose.PDF for .NET to get the zoom factor in PDF file with this step-by-step guide.
 type: docs
 weight: 210
 url: /net/programming-with-document/getzoomfactor/
 ---
 Aspose.PDF for .NET is a PDF manipulation library that provides many features to perform various operations on PDF documents.
-One of these features is the ability to get the zoom factor of a PDF file.
-In this tutorial, we will explain how to use Aspose.PDF for .NET to get the zoom factor of a PDF file using C# source code.
+One of these features is the ability to get the zoom factor in PDF file.
+In this tutorial, we will explain how to use Aspose.PDF for .NET to get the zoom factor in PDF file using C# source code.

 ## Step 1: Instantiate new Document object